+It occurs to me that there are types of silence in the face of injustice that are a form of complicity, and a kind of contemplative silence that creates space for healing.
 Let’s talk about “silent” meetings — how does your work as a singer fit in with Quaker meetings for worship?

 Today, there are different denominations of Friends in the U.S. and in Africa, who generally share the primary Quaker values of equality, peace, integrity and simplicity, but some have moved to a more mainline Protestant approach to worship and theology.
 But the denomination I am a part of, similar to the modern-day Quakers in England, still meet in silent waiting on the Spirit, which we call “Meeting for Worship.”
 We have no ordained ministers, no rote prayers, no hymn singing.
 We meet in silence, but someone may be led by the movement of the Spirit to break the silence and offer an unscripted, spontaneous message to the community.
 This is called “vocal ministry.”
 Each meeting is different; we never know what will happen.
 The clue that a message is to be shared is often a physical one — one’s body literally starts to tremble.
 (The name “Quaker” was a derogatory name given to the early Friends, but we adopted it for ourselves!)
 Sometimes in Meeting for Worship nothing is said, but it’s possible to feel a coalescing of energy in the group that is quite amazing.
 The sense of communion is palpable.
 It’s like we’ve been enveloped in an energy field that unites us as one.
 We call this a “gathered meeting.”